byrontang/exploratory-analytics/README.md

   3) Vehicle Fuel Efficiency Examination

 The above projects were done in a team of 3 – 5 team members.
-Only the codes of my parts are presented.
+In terms of the codes, only my parts are presented.